 27 October 2017 – 20 January 2018

-White Cube is pleased to present an exhibition of works by Haim Steinbach at Mason's Yard.
-This exhibition includes a new series of shelf works as well as the major installation Display #15 – Design for a Yogurt Bar, first made in 1981, which has been reconfigured for the gallery space.
-Drawing on cultural models from the 1970s and 80s – in particular changing ideas of leisure and health – the works in this exhibition cultivate new and unexpected meanings through their juxtaposition.
+White Cube presented an exhibition of works by Haim Steinbach at Mason's Yard.
+This exhibition included a new series of shelf works as well as the major installation Display #15 – Design for a Yogurt Bar, first made in 1981, which has been reconfigured for the gallery space.
+Drawing on cultural models from the 1970s and 80s – in particular changing ideas of leisure and health – the works in this exhibition cultivated new and unexpected meanings through their juxtaposition.

 Steinbach often re-contextualises his earlier displays to adapt them to new sets of spatial and social conditions.
 In his practice, objects are ciphers, each with their own particular identity, story or history, whose meanings and associations rely on the ‘contingency of their placement’, always subject to change.
 Steinbach considered the idea of ‘display’ as a format within his practice towards the end of the 1970s, partly in response to the prominence of installation-based art at the time.
 One of the first was Display #7, conceived in 1979 for Artists Space in New York, where he chose to install various objects borrowed from family and friends in the gallery’s reception area, rather than the exhibition space itself, since it formed the nexus of social and spatial activity.